erikdubois/ArchBudgie/README.md

-again this is personal ssssshhhh
+Installing notes for my personal use